-Do you work in a special needs environment or are you looking to start a career helping individuals who require specific care?
-This qualification aims to give you the knowledge of different specific learning difficulties, how they are diagnosed and how individuals can be supported.
+This qualification aims to give learners knowledge of different Specific Learning Difficulties, how they are diagnosed and how individuals can be supported.
 The qualification can be used by a wide range of learners looking to improve their knowledge and awareness in this subject area.

 What will I learn?